NCAR/DART/docs/pages/Getting_Started.md

 Unix/Linux operating systems with little to no change.
-At this point we have no plans to port DART to Windows machines, although Windows 10 users may be interested in the free [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/about) which allows developers to "run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.” (see here https://docs.microsoft.com/en-us/windows/wsl/about for more details)
+At this point we have no plans to port DART to Windows machines, although Windows 10 users may be interested in the free [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/about) which allows developers to "run a GNU/Linux environment &mdash; including most command-line tools, utilities, and applications &mdash; directly on Windows, unmodified, without the overhead of a virtual machine.” (see <https://docs.microsoft.com/en-us/windows/wsl/about> for more details)

 Minimally, you will need: